N3FS/N3FS-website/rules.md

 ### Minecraft

 * **Do not grief or loot.
 No unprovoked PvP.** This is a community-focused server, and players expect others to behave accordingly.
-* **Respect the property owner's wishes.** Do not modify or take someone elses' property without permission.
-Doing so is griefing.
+* **Respect the property owner's wishes.** Do not bypass locked doors, and do not modify or take someone elses' property without permission.
+Doing so is considered griefing.
 * **Do not make unnessesarily large land claims.** If you have plans for a really grand project, please move further away from towns and other players.
 * **Permitted and unpermitted mods:** Mods that affect gameplay and give you an advantage are not allowed.
     * Optimisation mods like OptiFine are okay.